Name: Nate Torres

-What You Can Wear for Photoshoots in Orange County, California
+What You Can Wear for Portrait Photography in Orange County, California?

 I always tell my clients, “come as you are.”
 That adage applies to most of my shoots.
 However, I’m always open to advise you if you need it.
 Depending on what you’re looking for in a portrait you may want to dress up or down for the occasion.

 However, Orange County, California is a large, diverse area with many elements to pick and choose from.
 It’s best if we discuss where we’ll be shooting and then we can discuss your wardrobe.

 Some of my clients even bring multiple sets!
 At the end of the day, it’s what you’re comfortable with but I’ll always be willing to offer my expertise.

 Best Spots in Orange County, California for Portrait Photography

 Orange County is one of those places where you can be almost anywhere and manage to capture a magic moment.
 However, there are some essential spots in Orange County for getting great photos that anyone planning a portrait session in Orange County should know about.
 I’ve been to each location and know each area well!

 Irvine Spectrum Giant Wheel